About Guides What I Use

 Install Remotion

 Two steps.
 Takes about two minutes.
-You need Claude Code installed first (if you haven't, grab my setup guide at reallyusefulai.co/guides).
+You need Claude Code installed first (if you haven't done that yet, grab my setup guide at reallyusefulai.co/guides).

 Step 1: Install the Remotion skill.
-Open your workspace in VS Code, open the terminal, and run:
+Open your workspace in VS Code, open the terminal (the text panel at the bottom -- go to Terminal > New Terminal if you don't see it), and run:

-What this does: It downloads the Remotion skill from Remotion's official GitHub.
-A "skill" is a set of instructions that teaches Claude Code how to write correct Remotion code.
-Without it, Claude can still try, but with the skill installed, it knows the exact right way to build videos.
+What this does: It downloads the Remotion skill from Remotion's official page on GitHub (a website where developers share code).
+A "skill" here is a set of instructions that teaches Claude Code how to write Remotion code correctly.
+Without it, Claude can still try, but with the skill installed, it knows the right way to build videos.

 In your next Claude Code session, ask: "Do you have the Remotion skill loaded?"
 Claude should confirm it.
 You can also check your workspace.
 You'll see a new folder with the skill files in it.

-If you want to start fresh with a dedicated video project (instead of adding Remotion to your existing workspace), run: npx create-video@latest -- this creates a new folder with everything set up, including the option to add the skill during setup.
+If you want to start fresh with a dedicated video project (instead of adding Remotion to your existing workspace), run: npx create-video@latest in your terminal.
+This creates a new folder with everything set up, including the option to add the skill during setup.

 The Remotion skill is built and maintained by the Remotion team.
-It's open source, hosted on GitHub at github.com/remotion-dev/remotion.
-Remotion has 42,000+ stars on GitHub and is used by over a million developers monthly.
-It's the standard tool for programmatic video.
+It's free and publicly available on GitHub at github.com/remotion-dev/remotion.
+Remotion has 42,000+ stars on GitHub (a measure of popularity) and is used by over a million developers monthly.
+It's the go-to tool for creating videos with code.

 Your First Video (Copy-Paste Prompt)